Edwin McMillan

 McMillan co-invented the synchrotron with Vladimir Veksler, and after the war he returned to the Berkeley Radiation Laboratory to build them.
-He was appointed associate director of the Radiation Laboratory in 1954, and promoted to deputy director in 1958.
-He became director on the death of lab founder Ernest Lawrence later that year, and he stayed in that position until his retirement in 1973.
+He was appointed associate director of the Radiation Laboratory in 1954 and promoted to deputy director in 1958.
+He became director upon the death of lab founder Ernest Lawrence later that year, and remained director until his retirement in 1973.

 Early life

 McMillan was born in Redondo Beach, California, on September 18, 1907, the son of Edwin Harbaugh McMillan and his wife Anna Marie McMillan née Mattison.
 He had a younger sister, Catherine Helen, whose son John Clauser (that is, McMillan's nephew) won the Nobel Prize in Physics in 2022.

 McMillan's father was a physician, as was his father's twin brother, and three of his mother's brothers.
 On October 18, 1908, the family moved to Pasadena, California, where he attended McKinley Elementary School from 1913 to 1918, Grant School from 1918 to 1920, and then Pasadena High School, from which he graduated in 1924.

 California Institute of Technology (Caltech) was only a mile from his home, and he attended some public lectures there.
 He entered Caltech in 1924.
 He did a research project with Linus Pauling as an undergraduate and received his Bachelor of Science degree in 1928 and his Master of Science degree in 1929, writing an unpublished thesis on "An improved method for the determination of the radium content of rocks".
 He then took his Doctor of Philosophy from Princeton University in 1933, writing his thesis on the "Deflection of a Beam of HCI Molecules in a Non-Homogeneous Electric Field" under the supervision of Edward Condon.